Network Manager⚓️

 Description

-instance, allowing for synchronized time between client and server.
+The Sntp property provides access to the SimpleNtp instance, allowing for synchronized time between client and server.
 This module provides functionality for obtaining synchronized ticks or real time, as well as metrics such as round-trip time (RTT) and ping.
-Attempting to access this property before initializing the NTP clock module will throw an exception, ensuring that InitializeModule(Module.NtpClock)
+Attempting to access this property before initializing the NTP clock module will throw an exception, ensuring that InitializeModule(Module.NtpClock) is called prior to usage.
+Additionally, attempting to set the NTP clock module more than once will result in an exception.

 Returns

-: The NTP clock instance used for synchronized time and latency measurements.
+SimpleNtp: The NTP clock instance used for synchronized time and latency measurements.

 Example